 He continued by affirming, “You may have experienced a lot of hindrances but you have made it to this joyous day.
 Now you must use what you have learned to serve the community with practical application.”

-When summing up the ceremony the dean of the Institute of Technology, Mr. Birhanu Mulat, initiated the transition of the students into the real world by conferring the degrees.
+When summing up the ceremony the Director of the Institute of Technology, Mr. Birhanu Mulat, initiated the transition of the students into the real world by conferring the degrees.

 A student’s educational career is measured by a countries development and the positive impact they deliver in the lives of the masses.
 The graduates now have to incorporate their training to change the lives of the people.
 And with the tools they have gained it is undoubtedly possible.
 In total there were 69 students who graduated, of the whole, 49 were architecture students and 20 were civil engineering students.